amdouek/mutateR/README.md

-If a PTC occurs in the terminal exon of a gene, the PTC-bearing transcript is unlikely to induce NMD and subsequent compensation (an example of such an allele is the *sgsh<sup>Δex5−6</sup>* zebrafish mutant in <a href="https://www.mdpi.com/1422-0067/22/11/5948" style="font-size: 11pt;" title="An Engineered sgsh Mutant Zebrafish Recapitulates Molecular and Behavioural Pathobiology of Sanfilippo Syndrome A/MPS IIIA">Douek et al., IJMS (2021)</a>). `mutateR` factors in predicted terminal exon PTCs when scanning for tolerated deletions, and flags these cases in the `run_mutateR` output in the `$pairs` dataframe, under the `terminal_exon_case` column.
+If a PTC occurs in the terminal exon of a gene, the PTC-bearing transcript is unlikely to induce NMD and subsequent compensation (an example of such an allele is the *sgsh<sup>Δex5−6</sup>* zebrafish mutant in [Douek et al., IJMS (2021)](https://www.mdpi.com/1422-0067/22/11/5948 "An Engineered sgsh Mutant Zebrafish Recapitulates Molecular and Behavioural Pathobiology of Sanfilippo Syndrome A/MPS IIIA")).
+`mutateR` factors in predicted terminal exon PTCs when scanning for tolerated deletions, and flags these cases in the `run_mutateR` output in the `$pairs` dataframe, under the `terminal_exon_case` column.

 ## Using the `mutateR_viewer`